-Because of safety and sanitation issues, pets are not allowed on the patient units at Spaulding Cape Cod.
-You may visit with a family dog in the first floor foyer or outside in good weather.
-Please take advantage of our pet therapy program and let our Director of Activities know if a visit from a fourlegged furry friend would be appreciated.
+Because of safety and sanitation issues, pets are not allowed on the patient units at SCC.
+You may visit with a family dog in the first floor foyer or outside in good weather with MD clearance.
+Please take advantage of our pet therapy program and let our director of activities know if a visit from a four-legged furry friend would be appreciated.